Views

 ...

-Note: The filters in always_filter will not be applied if you are using this property to define the data for the view to sit on top of.
+Note: The filters in `always_filter` *will not* be applied if you are using this property to define the data for the view to sit on top of.

-You can also reference any referenceable attributes and drop them into the derived SQL statement.
-For example, in this case we are dynamically applying a filter to the SQL query based on the user's user attribute for 'owned_region'
+You can also reference any [referenceable attributes](/data-modeling/referenceable_attributes.md) and drop them into the derived SQL statement.
+For example, in this case we are dynamically applying a filter to the SQL query based on the user's user attribute for 'owned\_region'

 name: my_view